Sprague-Thomson

-Sprague-Thomson was the name of the first rolling stock on the Paris Métro made completely of metal.
-The first cars entered service in 1908 to replace the mostly wooden M1, and were retired from passenger service in 1983, after 75 years of service, making them the longest-used rolling stock type in the Paris Métro.
+Sprague-Thomson was the name of the first rolling stock on the Paris Metro made completely of metal.
+The first cars entered service in 1908 to replace the mostly wooden M1, and were retired from passenger service in 1983, after 75 years of service, making them the longest-used rolling stock type in the Paris Metro.
 However, some Sprague-Thomson cars converted into work trains remained in service until 8 March 2011.